-Initially, babies may have a hard time adjusting to the change in latch.
+Baby may initially have a hard time adjusting to the change in latch.
 This is usually temporary and should be addressed with your IBCLC.

 Increased drooling and saliva bubbles

 The healing process increases saliva production.
 Additionally, the new movement of tongue creates a surplus of saliva.
 This is usually temporary.